 The business minor is designed for students who are not pursuing a Bachelor of Business Administration degree.
-Courses in the business minor provide students with an understanding of the principles of financial accounting, economics, finance, business communications and marketing.
+Courses in the business minor provide students with an understanding of the principles of financial accounting, business communications, economics, finance, and marketing.

-MINOR REOU IREMENTS 18
+MINOR REQU IREMENTS 18

+Accounting 3

 ACC 2303 Principles of Financial Accounting

-Business Adm Principles of Financial Accounting ninistration 3
+Business Adm inistration 3

-Business Communications
+BUA 3301 inistrationBusiness Communications

-Economics 3
+Economics

 ECO 2305 Principles of Economics I or

 ECO 2306 Principles of Economics II

-3
+Finance 3

 FIN 3313 Corporate Finance

 Management.
 3

-MGT3319 Management Theory and Practice
+MGT 3319 Management Theory and Practice

 Marketing 3

 MKT 3321 Principles of Marketing